scikit-rf/scikit-rf/doc/sphinx/source/plotting.rst

 .. currentmodule:: mwavepy.network

-This example illustrates how to create common plots.
+This tutorial illustrates how to create common plots associated with microwave networks.
 The plotting functions are implemented as methods of the :class:`Network` class, which is provided by the :mod:`mwavepy.network` module.
-Below is a brief list of the some commonly used plotting functions,
+Below is a list of the some of the plotting functions,

 * :func:`Network.plot_s_re`